 If you ask this question to an antitrust lawyer, you will receive some form of “it depends” in response.
 That’s true.
 It does depend.
 And you will inevitably follow up with, “What does it depend upon?”
 Let’s see if we can begin to answer that question.

 What we are discussing here is not a class-action antitrust lawsuit, but an antitrust claim by one business or individual against another.
 Class-action antitrust cases usually incorporate some contingency-fee approach and are lawyer-centered rather than client-centered cases.
 That is, the plaintiff law firms act as “private-attorney generals” to enforce the antitrust laws through the class-action vehicle.
 Those cases are very different than the typical case brought by a company against its competitor, supplier, or customer.
+You can read our article on defending against class certification in antitrust cases here.

 Antitrust cases are expensive.
 Usually.
 But if managed effectively, they don’t need to cost nearly as much as they did when big law firms held a virtually monopoly on the cases by convincing clients that only they had the requisite resources to file such a massive claim.